Table of Contents

-Any numbers or letters on lines 11b through 11d are crossed out or whited out.
+Any numbers or letters on lines 13b through 13d are crossed out or whited out.

-Your financial institution(s) will not allow a joint refund to be deposited to an individual account.
+Your financial institution(s) may not allow a joint refund to be deposited to an individual account.
 The IRS is not responsible if a financial institution rejects a direct deposit.

 Paying online is convenient and secure and helps make sure we get your payments on time.
 You can pay using either of the following electronic payment methods.

-To pay your taxes online or for more information, go to www.irs.gov/e-pay.
-Also see Amount You Owe, earlier, for information about the Electronic Funds Withdrawal payment option offered when e-filing your return.
+To pay your taxes online or for more information, go to www.irs.gov/payments.
+Also see the e-file information under Amount You Owe, earlier, for more information about the Electronic Funds Withdrawal payment option offered when e-filing your return.

 Paying by phone is another safe and secure method of paying electronically.
 Use one of the following methods.